ChangHsingLee/docker-httpFileServer/README.md

 	```bash
 	docker build -t "$TAG_PREFIX:$VERSION" -f ./build-docker-image-dockerfile ../
 	```
-	4.2 add lable 'stage' in dockerfile(build/build-docker-image-dockerfile) that can help to identify intermediate image.
+	4.2 add lable 'stage' in dockerfile(build/build-docker-image-dockerfile) that can help to identify intermediate image.<br>
 	`WAS:`
 	```dockerfile
 	FROM golang AS builder